Ipotrick/Daxa/README.md

 When I started to learn Vulkan, I realized that Vulkan was too verbose and explicit for my liking.
 Things like descriptor sets, render-passes, resource destruction, and the general lack of defaults annoyed me.
 Using raw vulkan with little abstraction also led to hard to adapt and error prone code in my experience.
 But other libraries and apis like OpenGl also did not satisfy me.
-Many of the are quite old and were designed in a time with difference concerns, making them hold onto a lot of legacy cruft.
+Many of them are quite old and were designed in a time with difference concerns, making them hold onto a lot of legacy cruft.

 Aside from these problems i really like vulkan!
 The api design is much improved over older apis like DirectX11 and OpenGl when building an abstraction on top.